Handwritten Notes & Email Marketing

 It’s also smart to check your message in multiple different email clients.
 In addition to Gmail, people also use Outlook, Yahoo Mail, AOL Mail, and many other services.

 Now you know how to write and design a great email, but what should you write your email about?
 Select one or two campaign strategies that mesh with your brand identity and take the time to perfect your chosen format.

 Deals and Coupons

-From loyalty programs to weekly deals, email marketing is a great way to tell your customers about amazing and even exclusive discounts.
+Email marketing is a great way to tell your customers about amazing and even exclusive discounts, from loyalty programs to weekly deals.
 These kinds of email campaigns often include product images and discount codes that can be used on your eCommerce platform or in a physical store.

 If you have physical locations, make sure your cashiers know how to activate digital coupons.
 There’s nothing more frustrating than waiting for a manager when the email newsletter promised you a fantastic and stress-free deal.

 14-Day, 30-Day, and 60-Day challenges are a type of marketing campaign that promises a daily email from your brand.
 Participants hope to learn a new skill, make a lifestyle change, or complete one of their personal goals.

 To run a challenge campaign, you’ll need to come up with several useful pieces of information equal to the length of your challenge.
 Try sending out recipes, tutorials, and activity lists.

 Company update campaigns are a popular choice for small businesses that highly value each client relationship.
 These newsletters can be used to tell clients about your recent projects, link to your most popular blog posts, and even introduce your newest employees.